 How Does Property Tax Lending Work?

 Taking out a loan for property taxes involves transferring the lien that's put on your property every January 1st by your local tax authority.
-When you sign a loan agreement, the lender pays off your debt to the tax assessor, and assumes their lien.
+When you sign a loan agreement, the lender pays off your debt to the tax assessor and assumes their lien.
 Instead of paying the tax collector, you pay the lender back over an agreed time period.
 When the loan is paid in full, the lender releases the lien on the property.

 Who Can Benefit From Property Tax Lending?

 Any Texan who owns property can turn to this type of borrowing if they fall behind on their yearly taxes.
 Homeowners, investment property owners, landowners, and commercial property owners who aren't in bankruptcy proceedings can all qualify.
 Most lenders have minimum property value and minimum loan amount requirements.
-While most people will qualify, new tax lending laws prevent homeowner’s that are 65 or older from receiving a tax loan if they occupy the property as their primary residence.
+While most people will qualify, new tax lending laws prevent homeowners that are 65 or older from receiving a tax loan if they occupy the property as their primary residence.

-If you're delinquent on property taxes and you'd like to learn whether a property tax loan can help save you money or avoid foreclosure, contact us at Property Tax Funding by calling 877-776-7391, or use our easy online application form.
+If you're delinquent on property taxes and you'd like to learn whether a property tax loan can help save you money or avoid foreclosure, contact us at Property Tax Funding by calling 877-776-7391, or using our easy online application form.